sburtenshaw/user-manager/README.md

 # Notes

-## Process

-I started by implementing the backend and then moved on to the frontend.
-I did this because the requirements were clear so I could fully implement the backend before moving on.

 ## TypeORM

 TypeORM did not integrate smoothly with Next.js and the T3 stack.
 It ended up being quite a pain trying to get them to play well together, primarily involving trying to initialize the DataSource on server entry (seems trivial, I know).

 I ended up discovering an experimental feature of Next.js called `instrumentation`.
 This allows you to import modules when the server starts up, so I could initialize the DataSource prior to the rest of the application running.
+Until this there didn't seem to be a straight forward way to achieve this.

 ## Component Library